-3 hours per week Second Semester 3 credits W, 7-10

-EM 241 LABOR AND THE LAW Professor RICH The following areas are treated in this course: early organization of unions and criminal conspiracy, free enterprise in England and America, judicial restriction, removal of judicial control, federal controls over expanding union power, some phases of the Wagner Act, Taft-Hartley Act, and the Landrum-Griffin Act.
+3 hours per week Second Semester EM 241 LABOR AND THE LAW The following areas are treated in this course: early organization of unions and criminal conspiracy, free enterprise in England and America, judicial restriction, removal of judicial control, federal controls over expanding union power, some phases of the Wagner Act, Taft-Hartley Act, and the Landrum-Griffin Act.
 Prerequisite: Bachelor's degree in science or engineering.

-3 hours per week First Semester 3 credits

-EM 242 CONTEMPORARY COLLECTIVE BARGAINING

-Professor RICH

-The purpose of the course is to provide an analytical rather than a descriptive approach to the complex problems of management and union representatives.
+3 hours per week First Semester 3 credits Th, 6:30-9:30 EM 242 CONTEMPORARY COLLECTIVE BARGAINING Professor RICH The purpose of the course is to provide an analytical rather than a descriptive approach to the complex problems of management and union representatives.
 The analysis centers principally on managerial authority and the scope of collective bargaining, structural wage problems, the principal non-income objectives of collective bargaining, effective administration of collective agreements and the impact of public policy on collective bargaining.
 Prerequisite: Bachelor's degree in science or engineering.

-3 hours per week Second Semester

-3 credits Th, 7-10

-EM 250 INTRODUCTORY OPERATIONS RESEARCH

-Professor GOLDSTEIN

-This course treats the foundations, methodology and applications of Operations Research.
-Topics treated include statistical techniques, theory of games, waiting line theory, symbolic logic, feed-back or servomechanism phenomena, information theory and linear programming.
+3 hours per week Second Semester 3 credits Th, 6:30-9:30 EM 250 INTRODUCTORY OPERATIONS RESEARCH Professor GOLDSTEIN This course treats the foundations, methodology and applications of Operations Research.
+Topics treated include statistical techniques, theory of games, waiting line theory, symbolic logic, feed-back or servomechanism phenomena, information theory and linear program- 3 credits W, 6:30-9:30 Professor RICH ming.
 Operation Research teams and the utility of their findings to guide managerial decision is discussed.
 The practical limitations and the criteria of effectiveness for the several techniques is stressed.
 Prerequisite: EM 203 or equivalent.